-The AAS, VARIAN model 300/400, was used to determined the content of metal loaded on the catalyst.
-Five hundred milligrams of catalyst was dissolved in HF and HCl with the ratio of 4 to 1 to extract the alumina before measurement.
+The AAS, VARIAN model 300/400, is used to determine the content of metal loaded on the catalyst.
+The five hundred milligram of catalyst was dissolved in HF and HCl with the ratio of 4 to 1 to extract the alumina before measurement.
 A standard solution of 1,000 ppm from Merck was used to establish a calibration curve.
 The amount of metal loaded on the catalyst was obtained by measuring the absorbance of those metal solutions and comparing with the calibration curve.